Tropical expansions and toric variety bundles: Expansion components

 \subsubsection{Determining the mixing collection}

-Assume that the criterion of Theorem~\ref{thm: Yv description} is satisfied.
-The morphism $Y_v \to X_v$ is a toric variety bundle and is therefore obtained by applying the mixing construction (Construction~\ref{mixing construction}).
+Assuming that the criterion of Theorem~\ref{thm: Yv description} is satisfied, the morphism $Y_v \to X_v$ is a toric variety bundle and is therefore obtained by applying the mixing construction (Construction~\ref{mixing construction}).
 The fibre fan is simply $\Phi_v$ as given in Definition~\ref{def: fibre fan}.
-The mixing collection is less explicit.
-It is constructed in the proof of Theorem~\ref{thm: Yv description}: the morphisms
+The mixing collection is given by the composite: